Lufthansa says new Boeing freighter plane delayed

 Lufthansa has ordered five 777F aircraft, which each cost around $300 million at list prices.

-Reporting by Marilyn Gerlach and Peter Maushagen; Additional reporting by Alwyn Scott in New York; Writing by Victoria Bryan; editing by Patrick Graham and Andrew Hay
+Reporting by Marilyn Gerlach and Peter Maushagen; Additional reporting by Alwyn Scott in Seattle; Writing by Victoria Bryan; editing by Patrick Graham